CALL FOR EDITORS- OPEN

 - Engaging in promotion and outreach activities, including but not limited to Twitter threads, video and podcast interviews, and conference attendance for ‘meet-the-editor’ outreach events.

-Global Policy: Next Generation is an annual issue from Global Policy.
+Global Policy: Next Generation is an annual issue from Global Policy and is funded by the Global Policy Institute.
+The Institute is hosted in the School of Government and International Affairs and is a joint venture with the Durham Law School.
 This multi-disciplinary, peer-reviewed publication provides a platform for graduate and early career researchers to publish research on-par with the most rigorous of academic journals.
 We seek out the next generation of groundbreaking research in global policymaking and broaden horizons in terms of both content and authorship.